PhotonicGluon/Excalibur/website/docs/dev/03-authentication.md

 ## Authenticating Subsequent Requests

-Once this initial authentication process is complete, all future requests will require the use of the authentication token obtained from the server.
+Once this initial authentication process is complete, future requests to secure endpoints will require the use of the authentication token obtained from the server.
+Do note that the body of the request and response will be encrypted using the [Excalibur Encryption Format](./encryption-format.md).

 ### Authentication Token